The Volcano Route of La Palma

-Along the Cumbre Vieja, the volcanoes trail is the most incredible hike through volcanoes in the Canary Islands
+Along the Cumbre Vieja, the volcanoes trail is the most incredible hike through a volcanic landscape in the Canary Islands

 Feel the clouds above your feet hiking the Route of the Volcanoes in La Palma